tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Kim, Carolyn, and Osbert Bastani.
 "Learning Interpretable Models with Causal Guarantees." arXiv preprint arXiv:1901.08576 (2019).***
 	- [Paper link](https://arxiv.org/pdf/1901.08576.pdf)
 	- propose a framework to bridge the gap between causal and interpretable models by transforming any algorithm into an interpretable individual treatment effect estimation framework.
+	- propose a general framework for learning interpretable models with causal guarantees.
+In particular, given any supervised learning algorithm A for learning interpretable models, our framework converts A into an algorithm A~ for learning interpretable models ^ :
+X !
+Y that predict the ITE  (x) 2 Y of an individual with covariates x 2 X. Furthermore, we provide guarantees on the performance of the models learned using A~.

 ### Evaluation methods:
 ### Challenges:
 ### Others, state-of-the-art and recent research: <a name="state"></a>